 It is easy to feel you battle in isolation when working for, or running, a small rescue.
-So a recent Cat Rescue Seminar in Wellington, New Zealand, organised by Vikki and Hamish, from Outpawed, was not only a chance to hear cat health professionals, rescues and advocacy groups speak about their experiences. but also to gain valuable insights from different areas of the rescue community.
+So a recent Cat Rescue Seminar in Wellington, New Zealand, organised by Vikki and Hamish, from Outpawed, was not only a chance to hear cat health professionals, rescues and advocacy groups speak about their experiences. but also to gain valuable insights from different areas of the rescue and cat shelter community.

 Our Report – The Seminar on Cat Care

 Each speaker had a lot to say and gave us a lot to reflect upon.
 We have been inspired and educated, amazed and encouraged.
 Each speaker added to our store of knowledge for the future.
 We also wonder how much of what we learned is reflected in rescues worldwide today.

 - The High and Lows of Battling to get TNR Accepted – Outpawed

 - New Zealand Official Animal Carers the SPCA